townmath/cisp400-reader/docs/_sources/back-matter/q200-resources.rst.txt

   Although mathematics will help you arrive at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems.
 - `C++ Quiz <http://cppquiz.org/>`__
-  a simple online quiz you can use to test your knowledge of C++
+  a simple online quiz you can use to test your knowledge of C++.
 - `Code Chef <https://www.codechef.com>`__
   Code Chef is a not-for-profit educational initiative.
   They provide this platform as a way to practice and compete in friendly competition.